open-runtimes/examples/ruby/generate-website-screenshot/README.md

-# 🌐 Write a generateWebsiteScreenshot() Function using Ruby
+# 🌐 generateWebsiteScreenshot() Function using Ruby

 Generate a PNG screenshot of a website and return in base64 format.